mahnyb/mahnyb/README.md

-## Hi, I'm Mahny.
+## Hey there!

-Hi, I’m Mahny.
-I’m a Computer Engineering graduate from Yeditepe University and currently pursuing my M.Sc. in Computer Engineering.
-I have a strong interest in machine learning and artificial intelligence, particularly in applying them to healthcare, medicine, and nature conservation.
+I'm Mahny.
+I’m currently pursuing my M.Sc. in Computer Engineering at Yeditepe University, with a focus on machine learning and artificial intelligence.

-I’m especially drawn to areas like diagnostics, clinical decision support systems, and drug discovery, where intelligent systems can help solve real-world medical challenges.
-At the same time, I’m passionate about exploring how AI can contribute to wildlife protection, environmental monitoring, and sustainable conservation efforts.
+My primary interest is in using AI to advance wildlife and nature conservation by contributing to research that supports ecological well-being and protects the natural world.
+I’m motivated by questions related to preserving habitats, supporting endangered species, combating the effects of climate change, and ensuring that wildlife and ecosystems remain safe and resilient.
+I’m also very interested in projects that combine AI with field work, allowing technology and environmental science to reinforce each other.

-My long-term goal is to pursue a PhD and contribute to building trustworthy AI tools that make a meaningful impact—both in human health and in the natural world.
+In the long term, I hope to pursue a PhD and build a research career dedicated to trustworthy, scientifically grounded AI for conservation, working at the intersection of computer science, ecology, and environmental sustainability.

-I’m always eager to learn new things, get involved in meaningful work, and connect with others in the field.
-If you have any opportunities—research, collaboration, or anything in between—I’d love to hear about it.
-Feel free to reach out by sending me a message on LinkedIn.
+I’m always eager to collaborate, learn from experts, and get involved in projects where AI can support meaningful conservation outcomes.
+If you’re working in this space or have opportunities for research or collaboration, I’d love to connect.
+Feel free to reach out via email or message me on LinkedIn.

   ![@mahny #30NitesOfCode](https://www.codedex.io/api/petStatus?user=mahny)